xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-guest-bloggers.md

 | xrdocs/telemetry          |[Shelly Cadora](https://github.com/scadora) |    No             |
 | xrdocs/xrdocs-images      | Cisco Web TMEs                             |    Yes            |

 [xrdocs/xrdocs-images](https://github.com/xrdocs/xrdocs-images/tree/gh-pages)  is the only repository that Guest bloggers will have write access to.
 Think of this as your image repository in the cloud.
-As we've already explained in the [xrdocs How-To /adding images]({{ base_path }}/tutorials/xrdocs-how-to#adding-images-to-your-markdown-content)